michael-grunder/shsuggest/README.md

 failing the request.
 Increase it when running slower models or reduce it if you'd like to fail fast.

 Run `shsuggest --show-config` at any time to confirm which settings were parsed from your dotfile.

+To edit the file from the CLI, use `shsuggest --config set <key> <value>`.
+Values are validated before being written—numeric fields reject invalid numbers and the `model` entry is checked against the models registered with your local Ollama instance.
+Pass `default`, `none`, or `null` as the value to remove an override and fall back to the built-in defaults.